-- No earpieces or music headphones while on the ride. - No photo taking while on a moving bicycle.

-- No cell phone calls, texting, or use of any electronic mobile device while the ride is in progress.
-Please save your calls and other connectivity for bathroom and food breaks. - Always ride with 2 hands on the handlebars, except (a) when pointing debris or indicating a turn, or (b) drinking water.
+- No earpieces or music headphones while on the ride. - No photo taking while on a moving bicycle. - No cell phone calls, texting, or use of any electronic mobile device while the ride is in progress.
+Save your calls and other connectivity for food and bathroom breaks. - Always ride with 2 hands on the handlebars, except (a) when pointing debris or indicating a turn, or (b) drinking water.
 Never ride "no hands." - No aerobars.
 (No exceptions!) - Stay alert.
 Pay attention.